sisinflab/warprec/warprec/utils/config/README.md

 ### 📌 Example of Filtering Configuration

-Below is a full example of a `filtering configuration` that first removes all the ratings below 3.0, then keeps only the users with at least 10 interactions:
+The following example demonstrates a configuration where all ratings below 3.0 are first removed, followed by the removal of users with fewer than 10 interactions:

 ```yaml
 filtering: